rishita210/DAA-Lab/README.md

 # DAA-Lab
-This repository is for practical files of design and analysis of algorithms lab (PCS-505).
+This repository is for labs, assignments and tutorials of design and analysis of algorithms subject.